markitosgv/JWTRefreshTokenBundle/README.md

 ```

 **Symfony 4 Version:**
-Register bundle into `config/bundles.php` (Flex did it automatically):
+Register bundle into `config/bundles.php` (Flex should do this automatically):
 ```php
 return [
     //...